sichkar-valentyn/Image_processing_in_Python/README.md

 ### <a name="Convolution of Images">Convolution of Images</a>
 Implementing image processing via convolution operation.
-<br/>Creating dunction for convolution, defining filters and showing resulted images.
+<br/>Creating function for convolution, defining filters and showing resulted images.

 Reading images, cropping and resizing them.
 <br/>Consider following part of the code: